Ada-shelby12/VI-Bin/README.md

 # VI-Bin
-This is the repository to store the Temporary and other files.
+This is the repository to Store Temporary files and other .